 It may be that you want to put yourself ‘out there’ in some way, to start a business, quit your job, apply for a new job, change career, move abroad, commit to or end a relationship, learn to drive or develop another new skill.
-Yet the thought of failing is holding you back.
+Yet the fear of failing is holding you back.

-Fear, especially that of failure, is just an unfounded excuse to stop you moving forward, stepping into and embracing the unknown.
+Fear, especially that of failure, is just an unfounded reason to stop you moving forward, stepping into and embracing the unknown.
 The mind wants you to hesitate, to procrastinate.
 It says ‘I am quite comfortable with where we are, thank you very much.
 I am content in the safety of the predictable.’

 In NLP, one of the Beliefs of Excellence is ‘There is no such thing as failure.’
 Did you know that when you think you have previously failed at something, you actually just received feedback on how to do it differently next time?
 For example, a friend told me she had failed at her first marriage.
 In fact, she didn’t fail; she just received feedback on how to be married next time.

 Carve yourself out 20 minutes to answer these questions honestly.
 There is also a downloadable PDF worksheet at the end of the article which you can use to fill in with your personalized answers.